Donaldson reiterates threat to collapse Stormont over Northern Ireland Protocol

 “It is time for the Government to fulfil that commitment.”

+Alliance MP Stephen Farry tweeted: “This is tedious and repetitive.
+It would be a massive own goal for DUP, and destructive for NI at a time of growing health crisis.

+“Pragmatic solutions on the Protocol can be found in coming weeks, with the right political will.”

-The DUP leader also hit out at the Prime Minister over alleged breaches of lockdown rules at No 10, telling members he buried his father at a Covid-compliant funeral.
+DUP leader Sir Jeffrey also hit out at the Prime Minister over alleged breaches of lockdown rules at No 10, telling members he buried his father at a Covid-compliant funeral.

 “I buried my dad in lockdown.
 No one was above the rules.
 Anyone breaking the rules was wrong,” he wrote.